 What’s Going On

-In Washington: The NAM is rallying America’s business community in our direct engagement with congressional leadership on the need to repeal the harmful R&D tax change.
-Read the NAM’s most recent letters to Congress:
+In Washington: The NAM is rallying America’s business community through our direct engagement with congressional leadership and key tax writers on the need to permanently reverse the harmful EBIT-based limitation and allow manufacturers to continue to invest for growth.

 Click here to view all NAM tax stories.
-The latest:
+The latest on interest deductibility:

 Become an NAM Ambassador

-Become a leading voice on this issue and let the NAM help elevate your company’s advocacy in our collective effort to reverse this harmful tax change.
+Become a leading voice on this issue and let the NAM help elevate your company’s advocacy in our collective effort to allow manufacturers to continue to invest for growth.